On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Example: Food-sharing networks in Lamalera

-A possible explanation for why the magnitudes of the slopes are substantially less than 1 is that both the argument of \citet{krivitsky2011adjusting} and our argument in Section~\ref{sec:bernoulli-reciprocity} rely on the assumption that the network is closed, or, at least, that the stable mean degree and per-capita reciprocity are for the ties within the network observed.
+A possible explanation for why the magnitudes of the slopes are substantially less than 1 is that both the argument of \citet{krivitsky2011adjusting} and our argument in Section~\ref{sec:bernoulli-reciprocity} rely on the assumption that the network is closed---no relationships of interest are to or from vertices outside of the network observed---or, at least, that the stable mean degree and per-capita reciprocity are for the ties within it.
 However, while there is likely to be very little food sharing out of or into Lamalera, and relatively little between the two villages it comprises (7\% of all food-sharing ties in the network are between villages), there is more sharing between the wards (28\% are between wards), and even more between neighborhoods (44\%).
 Thus, the closed-network assumption is violated.
-(The respective between-subdivision percentages for reciprocated ties are 6\%, 22\%, and 39\%.)
+(The respective between-subdivision percentages for reciprocated ties are 6\%, 22\% and 39\%.)
 When each of the subdivisions of the network is considered in isolation, these ties are lost, so the smaller subdivisions appear, to the model, to have smaller mean degree and per-capita mutuality.
 (See Figure~\ref{fig:lamalera-stats}.)
-This, in turn, means that smaller subdivisions have a decreased $\hat{\alpha}$ (increasing the slope for it in Fig.~\ref{fig:lamalera-ests}) and, because mutual ties suffer less of this \enquote{attrition} than ties do overall, the $\hat{\beta}$, after adjusting for the decreased $\hat{\alpha}$, is increased for smaller networks, thus reducing the slope for $\hat{\beta}$ in Fig.~\ref{fig:lamalera-ests}.
+This, in turn, means that smaller subdivisions have a decreased $\hat{\alpha}$ (increasing the slope for it in Figure~\ref{fig:lamalera-ests}) and, because mutual ties suffer less of this ``attrition'' than ties do overall, the $\hat{\beta}$, after adjusting for the decreased $\hat{\alpha}$, is increased for smaller networks, thus reducing the slope for $\hat{\beta}$ in Figure~\ref{fig:lamalera-ests}.
 It is not unlikely that this pattern will hold in any network with an unobserved spatial structure, whose subnetworks of interest are contiguous regions in this space.